thejessicafelts/270toWin-Simulation-Automation/README.md

    - The results are converted to integers, and the script tracks how many times each candidate wins or if there's a tie.

 3. **Result Calculation & Display**:
-   - The script calculates and prints the win percentage for Harris and Trump, as well as the number of ties, after each simulation run.
+   - The script calculates and prints the win percentage for Democrats and Republicans, as well as the number of ties, after each simulation run.

 ## Future Enhancements

-- **Final Summary**: Add a final summary that prints the overall win percentages for Harris, Trump, and ties at the end of all simulations.
+- **Final Summary**: Add a final summary that prints the overall win percentages for Democrats, Republicans, and ties at the end of all simulations.
 - **Robust Error Handling**: Implement more error handling to gracefully handle issues, such as network interruptions or missing elements on the page.
 - **Command-Line Arguments**: Allow users to specify `simulation_count`, `wait_time`, and other configurations via command-line arguments for easier usage.